dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 renderer.render(scene, camera);
 ```

 This might be a great way to start, and also in many situations I do in fact still update positions this way.
-Often I might need to work out some kind of expression and I just wan to apply it to a single axis of the object while preserving the state of the other axis values.
-There are however a whole lot of other ways of setting the state of the position though so lets look at a few more options.
+Often I might need to work out some kind of expression and I just want to apply it to a single axis of the object while preserving the state of the other axis values.
+However there are a lot of prototype methods in the Vector3 class that are great for setting the state of the vector3 object as well.
+So for the rest of the examples in this section I will be covering at least a few of these.

 ### 1.2 - Using the set method of Vector3

 The set method of the Vector3 instance would be another option to set object position to certain fixed values.
 With this method I can just call the set method off of the instance of Vector3 at the position property and pass number literals for a desired fixed position of the object.
 The first argument will be the value that I would like to set for x, followed by y and then z.

 On top of using the set method to set object3d position, an instance of Vector3 can be used as a value to give to the [Object3d.lookAt method](/2021/05/13/threejs-object3d-lookat/).
-Here I am making a clone of the position property of the mesh, and then using the add method of the copy of the Vector3 instance to translate the position for the camera to look at, making it a position that is slightly lower than the actual position of the mesh object.
+Here I am making a clone of the position property Vector3 of the mesh, and then using the add method of the copy of the Vector3 instance to translate the position for the camera to look at, making it a position that is slightly lower than the actual position of the mesh object.

 ```js